Yes, it is possible to slow down aging.

 Stem cells are cells that generate new cells and maintain our tissues and organs.
-When we get older, stem cells in our body become dysfunctional or die off.
+When we get older, stem cells in our bodies become dysfunctional or die off.

-Stem cells can be infused in the body to replace dwindling stem cell pools, or to reboot existing stem cell populations (R).
+Stem cells can be infused into the body to replace dwindling stem cell pools or to reboot existing stem cell populations (R).

-Also, most stem cells, when injected in the bloodstream get trapped in the lungs, and even the ones that reach the tissues do not graft well.
+Also, most stem cells get trapped in the lungs when injected in the bloodstream, and even the ones that reach the tissues do not graft well.